wrnas/OpenTangYuan/docs/api.md

 | `workflow` | Execute a database workflow. |
 | `temp_workflow` | Execute the temporary workflow supplied in the request. |

-## 9. Coze-Compatible Execution Endpoint
+## 9. Platform-Compatible JSON Execution Endpoint

 ### `ExecuteSkillForCoze`